Merchant Risks Fury In Sainsbury's After Opening New Store Called "Singh'sbury Local" - The Media Times

 A trader opened his own shop and there are some similarities with another chain of supermarkets.

-Mandeep Singh Chatha’s new store, Singh’sbury Local, strangely resembles the popular Sainsbury’s supermarket.
+Mandeep Singh Chatha’s new store looks strangely like the popular Sainsbury’s supermarket.

 The supermarket giant, which had previously threatened legal action against other companies that staged similar stunts, reports BirminghamLive.